Email address: Undergraduate Students email@example.com

 Admission Process for Freshmen

 Xavier has a rolling admission process.
 Students may submit applications beginning in late summer (before the senior year) for fall or spring semester admission.
-Decisions will be mailed beginning in November and will continue on a rolling basis within three to four weeks of receiving all required application materials.
-Decisions are typically made based upon grades earned through the junior year as well as other criteria including the essay, activities and community involvement, guidance counselor recommendation, and ACT or SAT scores.
+Decisions will be mailed beginning in October and will continue on a rolling basis within three to four weeks of receiving all required application materials.
+Decisions are typically made based upon grades earned through the junior year as well as other criteria including the essay, activities and community involvement, guidance counselor recommendation, and ACT or SAT scores (when submitted for review).